Amended by the Board of Trustees of SUNY Rockland Community College on July 15, 2010, and again on March 24, 2025.

 F 0.0

-• Students should consult with an academic advisor or the instructor since many degree programs, particularly in the Health Science or English Composition, do not permit students to select the P/F option for certain required courses.
+• Students should consult with an academic advisor or the Program Director since many degree programs do not permit students to select the P/F option for certain required courses.

-• A grade of P indicates performance at a level of D or better.
-A grade of F indicates a failure.
-A grade of P does not affect a student’s grade point average, but a grade of F is calculated into the student’s GPA, except for physical education or credit equivalent courses.
-Students should be aware that courses graded P/F may not be granted transfer credit by other colleges.
+• A grade of “P” indicates performance at a level of “D” or better.
+Students should be aware that courses graded with just a passing grade may not be granted transfer credit by other colleges.

 AU: Audit

-To audit a course means to register, pay, and attend the class sessions, but not be responsible for written assignments or examinations and not receive a grade.
-A student registers to audit a course by submitting an approval request form to the Records Office by the deadline published in the Schedule of Classes.
+To audit a course means to register and attend the class sessions but not be responsible for written assignments or examinations and not receive a grade.
+A student registers to audit a course by submitting an approval request form to the Records Office by the deadline published on the College website.
 Once these forms are filed, the student may not change his/her option.

 NA: Never Attended